JoakimOL/Ttm4135-compendium/src/10-digital-sig.md

 # Digital signatures
-MACs provide data integrity and authentication (is the data tampered with? is the person you're interacting with who he/she claims?).
+MACs provide data integrity and authentication (is the data tampered with?
+Is the person you're interacting with who he/she claims?).
 Generating a MAC tag requires the message, as well as the key.
 Digital signature provides all the same properties, as well as a few additions.
 It is a technique that uses `public key` cryptography.
 Digital signatures provide non-repudiation, which is a legal